ahsan-aziz/Buffer-Overflow/README.md

 ![registers](https://github.com/azizahsan/Buffer-Overflow/blob/master/registers.png?raw=true)

 EIP (Extended Instruction Pointer) holds the address of the next instruction, it tells the computer where to go next to execute the next command and controls the flow of a program.
-In our case, when EIP reached to the return address in our application, the application crashed as that address might be out of the program stack.
-So, For ASCII character "A" the hex value is 41 that's why our all memory is filled with 41s.
-So we've modified the return address with our payload.
-Now we need to find out which part of our paylaod actually modified the return address, to do that we can generate a unique string and send it to the application and see the value of EIP.
+In our case, when EIP reached to the return address, the application crashed as that address might be out of the program stack.
+For ASCII character "A" the hex value is 41 that's why our all memory is filled with 41s.
+So, we've modified the return address with our payload.
+Now we need to find out which part of our paylaod actually modified the return address, to do that we can generate a unique string and send it to the application and check the value of EIP.
 A module from metasploit can be used to generate a unique string:

 ```
 root@kali:~/Downloads# /usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l 1000